 In accordance with terms of the Plan, on the Effective Date, the Debtor is deemed dissolved and the CFO Management Holdings Liquidation Trust (the “Trust”) was formed, with David Wallace serving in the role of the Liquidation Trustee (the “Liquidation Trustee”).

-Since the inception of the Trust, two distributions have been made to Trust beneficiaries in accordance with the terms of the Plan.
+Since the inception of the Trust, a total of three distributions have been made to Trust beneficiaries in accordance with the terms of the Plan.
 The initial distribution was sent on the Effective Date and was equal to approximately 18% of the Allowed (as that term is defined in the Plan) unsecured claims in the Debtor’s bankruptcy case, meaning that each Trust beneficiary should have received an initial distribution check of approximately 18% of that beneficiary’s Allowed unsecured claim.
-Checks for a second distribution totaling approximately 5.7% of such claims were mailed on July 6, 2022.
+Checks for the second distribution totaling approximately 5.7% of such claims were mailed on July 6, 2022.
+Checks for the third and final distribution totaling approximately 2% of such claims were mailed on September 1, 2023.

 The distributions to trust beneficiaries who are “Investor” creditors are based on the Allowed claim amounts listed on the Investor Claims Schedule, which is part of the Plan Supplement and starts on page 14 of the pdf here).
 In accordance with the Plan, all trust beneficiaries (i.e. unsecured creditors with Allowed claims) receive the same treatment with respect to the priority and percentage of distributions.